Meet the Dorm Heads

 Ammidon hall | Jaci Cardwell

-Mrs. Cardwell, in her second year as dorm head of Ammidon, has lived at Loomis for seven years and is the director of international students.
+Mrs. Cardwell, in her second year as dorm head of Ammidon, has lived at Loomis for seven years.
 She lives in Ammidon with her husband, Marc, who is a Spanish teacher at Loomis, and their three young children.

 “My favorite part of dorm life is seeing all of the connections being made.
 I love dorm events and finding activities, food, or conversations that can bring a whole community together.
 I love the idea of creating a home away from home, and I aim to help create an environment that is welcoming, open, and centered on kindness.”